 Steps to perform load testing:

-- Determine load testing transactions for an application
+Step 3: Determine load-testing transactions for an application

 - Prepare the data for each transaction